 The room

-Why Push x Pull on Union is shortlisted by Filter Notes
+Why Filter Notes has shortlisted Push x Pull on Union

-Push x Pull is shortlisted because it gives Seattle a current coffee-first sit-down stop with enough room character to matter and enough bean quality to justify the detour.
-Come here for the experimental house roasts, a proper pour-over, and a Central District room that can carry more than a five-minute order.
-Know before going that the aesthetic runs cool, the beans are priced accordingly, and the place is strongest when you care about what is in the cup.
+Push x Pull on Union is shortlisted because it gives Seattle a current coffee-first sit-down stop with enough room character to justify lingering and enough bean quality to justify the detour.
+Come for the experimental house roasts, a proper pour-over, and a Central District room that can carry more than a five-minute order; go elsewhere if you want softer seating, cheaper retail beans, or a low-acid comfort cup.